iTXTech/OpenDriveTester/README.md

 ## Introduction

 * Use Java Random to generate data
-* Unique `ODTD` file format which support both fixed seed and random seed
+* Unique `ODTD` file format which supports both fixed seed and random seed
 * Fixed seed is always `2019070920000531L`
 * Disable system write and read cache when testing